How the operation itself becomes a system.

 - Aspirational career paths

-- Capacity model in spreadsheet
+- Human capacity model in spreadsheet

-- No named owner
+- No named owner across both

-- Named owner
+- Named owner across humans and AI

-- Flexing capacity
+- Flexing capacity across humans and AI

 - Continuous hiring pipeline

-- Designed team organism
+- Designed operation, not just a designed team

 What Grow builds.